 Common causes of fire

-There are many variables that can contribute to causing fires in churches but the main culprits tend to be:
+Many variables can contribute to causing fires in churches, but the main culprits tend to be:

-Regular checks of church electrical wiring and heating systems will help you catch problems before they become serious.
+Regular checks of the church's electrical wiring and heating systems will help you catch problems before they become serious.
 Our fire safety guidance gives details of how often these checks should be made.

 Fire safety tips